pdjr-signalk/pdjr-skplugin-devantech/README.md

 in a meaningful way and which allows relay channels to be described in terms of their function or application.

-Secondly, the plugin installs a handler on each defined relay output channel that translates Signal K state changes into relay module operating commands.
+Secondly, the plugin installs a handler on each defined Signal K relay output channel that translates state change requests into relay module operating commands.

 Devantech Ltd kindly supported the development of this plugin by making